Who Was Madam C.J. Walker?

-In 1905, Breedlove was hired as a commission agent by Annie Turnbo Malone — a successful, black, hair-care product entrepreneur — and she moved to Denver, Colorado.
+In 1905, she was hired as a commission agent by Annie Turnbo Malone — a successful, Black, hair-care product entrepreneur — and she moved to Denver, Colorado.

 Madam C.J.
 Walker Company

-While there, Breedlove's husband Charles helped her create advertisements for a hair care treatment for African Americans that she was perfecting.
+While there, Sarah's husband, Charles, helped her create advertisements for a hair care treatment for African Americans that she was perfecting.
 Her husband also encouraged her to use the more recognizable name "Madam C.J.
 Walker," by which she was thereafter known.

 In 1907 Walker and her husband traveled around the South and Southeast promoting her products and giving lecture demonstrations of her "Walker Method" — involving her own formula for pomade, brushing and the use of heated combs.